-Unfold our FTC disclosure melodrama here.
-The following article was last updated on Dec 15, 2021 ...
+Tag along for our FTC disclosure saga here.
+The following article was last updated on Dec 4, 2025 ...

 This Isn't Just A Motorcycle Helmet Lock

 Years back, my first helmet cost me just shy of a hundred bucks.
-While today I'm not hemorrhaging disposable dollars for whatever Schuberth aims to rake, I do enjoy the quiet, comfortable protection offered by higher shelf brands like Shoei and Arai.
-With bigger price tags than entry-level noggin' cradles, I prefer said investment not walk off in someone else's hands.
+While today I'm not hemorrhaging disposable dollars for whatever Schuberth aims to rake in, I do enjoy the quiet, comfortable protection offered by higher-shelf brands like Shoei and Arai.
+With bigger price tags than entry-level noggin' cradles, I prefer said investment not to walk off in someone else's hands.

 That's why I ordered something that can secure all of my riding gear to the bike at once.
 I figure it's better to tick multiple boxes with one purchase where possible.
-Many go the "lock helmet to motorcycle seat" route (D-ring to mechanism).
-I'm now able to secure my riding attire using a motorcycle helmet lock that, well ... wasn't intended for motorcycle helmets.
+Many go the "lock helmet to motorcycle seat" route (D-ring-to-mechanism).
+I'm now able to secure my riding attire using a motorcycle helmet lock that, well ... the maker didn't intend for motorcycle helmets.

 The Lewis N. Clark "Not" Motorcycle Helmet Lock

 I know.
 I know.
-It's a cheesy company name and what's more, their motorcycle helmet lock is actually billed as a luggage/travel lock (it's TSA approved if that matters).
+It's a cheesy company name and what's more, their motorcycle helmet lock actually bills itself as a luggage/travel lock (the TSA approves it if that matters).

 Imagine riding along and thinking "there's nothing I want more right now than to eat an expired gas station candy bar while staring in awe at some small town's desperate attempt to boost tourism using only a massive ball of twine".
 Well, when you get to this shelf-below-Yellowstone extravaganza, you might want to ditch your gear.
 Extend the steel wire, run it through your helmet, jacket sleeve and bike frame before delving into the full array of inspired ... whatever.